• Open Access

 Patient 3 (26-year-old female, VHL pathogenic variant), serial images throughout the course of treatment: Anterior maximum intensity projection images of 68Ga-DOTATATE PET/CT (A and G) and 18F-FDOPA PET/CT (B–F) with a history of a right adrenalectomy (4.2 cm), right nephrectomy, and left periaortic- and aortocaval mass resection in 2016 [resection(s) prior to imaging] demonstrate widespread metastatic lesions in the lungs, retroperitoneal adenopathy, and a few bone metastases.
 18F-FDOPA PET/CT images before (B), during (C), and after (D) treatment with CAPTEM.
 18F-FDOPA PET/CT (E and F) imaging demonstrate disease stability with temozolomide monotherapy.
 18F-FDOPA PET/CT on 03/2023 (F) shows a significant decrease in the number of lung lesions and a reduction in tumor volume compared to prior imaging.
 The axial contrast CT images (H–M) in the same plane at various time points (08/2016, 02/2017, 01/2018, 05/2018, 03/2019, and 09/2023) show progression of disease prior to chemotherapy (H and I) followed by stable disease (J–L) and a marginal decrease in tumor size(s) on 09/2023 (compared to 03/2019).
 However, a more robust response was appreciated on 18F-FDOPA PET/CT [02/2017 (B) vs 03/2023 (F)] and 68Ga-DOTATATE PET/CT [08/2016 (A) vs 12/2023 (G)]

 Patient clinical courses.
-The intensity of the red color in the timelines on the x-axis represent the disease status.
+The intensity of red color in the timelines on the x-axis represents the disease status.
 The darker shade represents worse disease status.
 B/L: bilateral; CAPTEM: capecitabine and temozolomide; CVD: cyclophosphamide, vincristine, dacarbazine; HNPGL: head and neck paraganglioma; 131I-MIBG: 131I-metaiodobenzylguanidine; LNs: lymph nodes; Lt: left; PCC: pheochromocytoma; PPGL: pheochromocytoma and paraganglioma; Rt: right; Sx: symptoms; Tx: treatment

 Patient 1: At the age of 12 (2018) the patient was found to have a solitary left neck PGL measuring 7.5 cm.
 At the age of 14 (2020), the patient had elevated plasma normetanephrine, chromogranin A, and metanephrine (15.6, 4.9, and 1.5 times the upper reference limit, URL, respectively; Table 1) with a recurrent left neck mass, right PCC, and significant pulmonary metastases (miliary pattern) on imaging.
 Following tumor resection of the 4.4 cm right PCC subsequent immunohistochemical (IHC) staining of the primary tumor was positive for synaptophysin, chromogranin, and S100 in surrounding sustentacular cells with a Ki-67 proliferation rate of 10% consistent with PGL.
 Germline genetic testing confirmed a VHL pathogenic variant (VHL c.250G>T, p.Val84Leu).